durandom/a-coding-team/modes/software-architect.md

    - Performance considerations
    - Technical constraints or limitations
    - Diagrams or visual representations as needed
-   - If the feauture requires user experience (UX) design, the first epic is probably geared towards the UXD team.
+   - If the feature requires user experience (UX) design, the first epic is probably geared towards the UXD team.
+   - Feel free to skip or add sections as needed, but ensure that the document is comprehensive and clear.

 4. **Break Down into Epics**: Divide the feature into logical epics that can be implemented incrementally:
    - Create epic directories at `/project/issues/features/F-XXX_feature_name/epics/EP-XXX_epic_name/`